X-Ray Properties of AGN in Brightest Cluster Galaxies. I.A Systematic Study of the Chandra Archive in the $0.2<z<0.3$ and $0.55<z<0.75$ Redshift Range: Sample definition

-As an example, we show in Figure \ref{HST_images} two different cases: MS0735.6+7421 at $z=0.216$ (upper panels) and SPT-CLJ2344-4243 at $z=0.596$ (the Phoenix cluster, lower panels).
-In both cases the position of the BCG is choosen from the HST image.
-For MS0735.6+7421 the HST image, on the left, is taken with ACS with the F850LP filter (PI: McNamara).
-The hard-band {\sl Chandra} image, on the right, shows no unresolved emission at the center, despite MS0735.6+7421 is one of the most powerful outburst known to date \citep{2005McNamara,2007Gitti}.
+As an example, we show in Figure \ref{HST_images} two different cases: MS 0735.6+7421 at $z=0.216$ (upper panels) and SPT-CL J2344-4243 at $z=0.596$ (the Phoenix cluster, lower panels).
+In both cases the position of the BCG is chosen from the HST image.
+For MS 0735.6+7421 the HST image, on the left, is taken with ACS with the F850LP filter (PI: McNamara).
+The hard-band {\sl Chandra} image, on the right, shows no unresolved emission at the center, although MS 0735.6+7421 is one of the most powerful outbursts known to date \citep{2005McNamara,2007Gitti}.
 The ICM X-ray emission within the extraction radius, shown as a circle, is used to set the upper limit to a possible sub-threshold unresolved emission in the hard band.
-In the second case, we use the HST image of the well known Phoenix cluster \citet{2013bMcDonald}, taken with WFC3 with the F814W filter (PI: M. McDonald).
-In this case, the hard-band {\sl Chandra} image shows strong unresolved emission dramatically overwhelming the surrounding ICM.
-The challenge here is to establish well defined criteria for photometry to treat the many intermediate cases between these two extreme examples.
+In the second case, we use the HST image of the well-known Phoenix cluster \citep{2013bMcDonald}, taken with WFC3 with the F814W filter (PI: M. McDonald).
+In this case, the hard-band {\sl Chandra} image shows strong unresolved emission that dramatically overwhelms the surrounding ICM.
+The challenge here is to establish well-defined criteria for photometry to treat the many intermediate cases between these two extreme examples.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}